RavenSystem/AsusWRT-Merlin/README.md

 cat /proc/sys/vm/swappiness
 ```

-If value is `0`, or if you want to use a different value, run or add this line with your new value (`72` is an example):
+If value is `0`, or if you want to use a different value, run or add this line with your new value (`72` is an example)...
 ```shell
 echo 72 > /proc/sys/vm/swappiness
 ```

-Into this file:
+... into this file...
 ```shell
 /jffs/scripts/post-mount
 ```

-After line:
+... after line:
 ```shell
 swapon /tmp/mnt/pendrive/myswap.swp # Added by amtm
 ```